Yonish18/startup_evaluator/README.md

 Feasibility Agent: Assesses the technical and operational feasibility of building and scaling the product given limited resources.

 Verdict Agent: Synthesizes insights from other agents and delivers a final recommendation: **Build**, **Pivot**, or **Don't Build**, with reasoning.

+inputs that we can expect form the user:

+  "startup_name": "VoxSynth",
+  "one_liner": "AI-powered tool to generate custom vocal tracks for music producers", "problem": "It's hard and expensive for indie musicians to hire real vocalists", "solution": "We use generative AI to create realistic vocals in various styles", "target_users": "Indie music producers, content creators, hobbyists", "tech_stack_or_claims": "We use diffusion-based voice generation models", "revenue_model": "Subscription and pay-per-track model", "competitive_edge": "Customization, voice library, fast turnaround", "founder_background": "Ex-Google DeepMind + Berklee College of Music"